ashish7472/YT_Annotation/README.md

 - Add notes with timestamps to any YouTube video.
 - Edit or delete notes as needed.
 - Sync notes across tabs for the same video.
+- Notes can be downloaded in json file for storage purpose.
 - Simple and intuitive user interface.

 ## Installation